maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program opens the file /tmp/file and duplicates its file descriptor using dup, storing the new file descriptor in newfd.
-If dup succeeds, it prints "Duplicated file descriptor: " followed by the new file descriptor.*
+*In this example, the program opens the file `/tmp/file` and duplicates its file descriptor using `dup`, storing the new file descriptor in `newfd`.
+If `dup` succeeds, it prints "Duplicated file descriptor: " followed by the new file descriptor.*
-*If dup fails, it prints "Failed to duplicate file descriptor.".
+*If `dup` fails, it prints "Failed to duplicate file descriptor.".
 If the file fails to open, it prints "Failed to open /tmp/file.".*

 [Back to Summary](#summary)